cloud-gov/product/ConMonChecklist.md

 As soon as possible:

-- [ ] We've scheduled a 15 min Highbar squad meeting for approximately a week before [due date] (adjusted for any holidays or OOO).
+- [ ] We've scheduled a 15 min meeting for approximately a week before [due date] (adjusted for any holidays or OOO), with anyone on the cloud.gov who is involved in compliance work this month (including at least one Cloud Operations person).
+- [ ] We've put an item on the cloud.gov calendar for the business day before the due date ("ConMon report due by COB [FedRAMP]"), as a reminder to ourselves.

 Starting approximately at that meeting:

-- [ ] We had a 15 min Highbar squad meeting to go over the checklist, assign sub-tasks (label each task with [@-name] for the person assigned to it), and adjust the checklist as necessary.
+- [ ] We had a 15 min meeting to go over the checklist, assign sub-tasks (label each task with [@-name] for the person assigned to it), and adjust the checklist as necessary.
 When possible, assign a pair of people for each scanning task so that more of us learn how to grab these.

 * On approximately the 23rd of the month, we ran OWASP ZAP on the following domains (using [steps #1-6 of these manual scanning instructions](https://pages.18f.gov/before-you-ship/security/dynamic-scanning/#manual-scanning), authenticated, passive):
 	- [ ] https://ci.fr.cloud.gov/ - requires Cloud Ops auth